cba85/electron-webview/README.md

     }
     ```

-- Uncomment:
+- Comment:
   ```js
   var controls = document.querySelector('#controls');
   var controlsHeight = controls.offsetHeight;
   ```

-- Comment:
+- Uncomment:
   ```js
   var controlsHeight = 0;
   ```

-#### Deactivation
+#### Activation

-Do the opposite of what you did in the activation chapter above.
+- Do the opposite of what you did in the activation chapter above.
+- Set the homepage of your app in the `data-home` attribute of `webview` in `index.html` file.

 ## Application